probonopd/aarch64-squashfs-builder/README.md

 # aarch64-squashfs-builder [![Build Status](https://travis-ci.com/probonopd/aarch64-squashfs-builder.svg?branch=master)](https://travis-ci.com/probonopd/aarch64-squashfs-builder)

-Build squashfs images for aarch64 that can be booted on Amlogic devices using the mainline kernel.
+Build squashfs images for aarch64 that can be booted on Amlogic (and potentially some Allwinner and Rockchip) devices using the mainline kernel.

 ## Turning normal Ubuntu installations into squashfs based Live systems